CrunchyData/pgCompare/README.md

 mvn clean install
 ```

+## Create `pgcompare.properties`

+Copy the `pgcompare.properties.sample` file to pgcompare.properties and define the repository, source, and target connection parameters.
+Refer to the Properties section for more details on the settings.

+By default, the application looks for the properties file in the execution directory.
+Use the PGCOMPARE_CONFIG environment variable override the default and point to a file in a different location.

 ## Configure Repository Database

 pgCompare necessitates a hosted Postgres repository.
 To configure, connect to a Postgres database and execute the provided pgCompare.sql script in the database directory.
 The repository may also be created using the `--init` flag.